inwelth/inwelth.github.io/README.md

 # [inWelth](www.inwelth.com)

-Your Guide for a Simplified Investing with Amplified Insights using AI
+Your Guide for a Simplified Investing with Amplified Insights using AI.

 inWelth simplifies stock analysis using AI.
 No more jargons, only actionable insights.